cyber-duckie/proxmox-vpn-stream/README.md

 The Proxmox host manages all LXCs and provides hardware virtualization, backups, and isolation features.

--  VPN LXC (Gateway Container)
+-  📡 VPN LXC (Gateway Container)

-This LXC contains the VPN client (e.g., ProtonVPN, WireGuard).
+This LXC contains the VPN client (e.g., ProtonVPN running on wireguard WireGuard).
-It exposes a private internal interface to the Stremio LXC via a separate bridge.
+It exposes a private internal interface to the Stremio LXC via a separate bridge (vmbr99) in my case but this is up to you.

 Responsibilities:

-Handles all outbound internet traffic
+Handles all outbound internet traffic for the Stremio LXC

 Provides region-unlocked streaming access

 Acts as the secure gateway for dependent containers

--  Stremio LXC
+-  📺 Stremio LXC

 This container runs Docker with a Stremio Server instance.
-It has no direct internet route — its only network path goes through the VPN LXC.
+It has no direct internet route — its only network path goes through the VPN LXC (vmbr99).

 Benefits: